Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

 - this system of upgrades is one of the main forms of [tutorialization](../glossary.md#tutorialization)
 - achievements must be shared between players in a multiplayer game
 - each achievement should have a run-specific in-game reward
+- intelligence, and the development of intelligence, becomes a theme of the game